I just wanted to let you all know that I have moved back home in Australia.

 Dear Shoe Designer,

+I reside in Vietnam and I have discovered that these leather sandals are particular popular amongst the Vietnamese men.
 In terms of the aesthetics, the design is not so nice.
 However, maybe style and form of the sandals are comfortable?

 Could you please share your thoughts, as it would be nice to know from a shoe designer/manufacturer's perspective.